This guide has been created for system administrators.

 - Click the Import Entitlement button to begin the import.

-Please note: Navigating away from the current page or closing your web browser before the import process has completed may result in loss of data.
+Please note: Navigating away from the current page or closing your web browser before the import process has been completed may result in loss of data.